marklogic-community/hands-on-data-modeling/unit-02/README.md

 # Don't Leave Data As-Is - Transforming Content

-In this unit we want to denormalize the EmployeeTables using Corb.
+In this unit we want to denormalize the EmployeeTables documents we loaded using [CORB](http://developer.marklogic.com/code/corb)

 ## Deploying the Transform